 We hope you’ve found a few titles to fill your bookshelves with.
 Progress needs constant learning, and this is what you’ll get from reading your daily dose of pages filled with invaluable knowledge.

-Also, if you feel like joining the Netguru developers’ team - we're hiring Ruby on Rails developers at the moment!
+Also, if you feel like joining the Netguru Ruby on Rails developers’ team - we're hiring Ruby on Rails developers at the moment!
 You can apply and find more info about working with us on the Career page.
 If you’re just getting started, it’s OK - join our free Ruby on Rails workshop and have a good start with Ruby on Rails.

 We don't want to keep you away from your books, but online Ruby tutorials are a great self-learning opportunity.
 This post lists our favorites, take a look!